-CELEBRATING BONAC
+CELEBRATING BONAC 2024

-On October 1 we had the pleasure of collaborating with Joanne Friedland Roberts–director and producer of The Bonackers documentary film project–for two wonderful programs held in East Hampton.
+In October we had the pleasure of collaborating with Joanne Friedland Roberts–director and producer of The Bonackers documentary film project–for two wonderful programs held in East Hampton.
 The first, hosted by Duck Creek Arts, showcased the arts and traditions of our local Bonacker community–the men and women who have fished and farmed the lands and seas of Eastern Long Island for over four hundred years.

 Guests explored the rich cultural arts passed down through generations, while discovering this community’s unique history and lifestyle.
 Indigenous artists, baymen and longtime locals shared tales, songs, stories and traditions, while featuring displays of centuries-old crafts, including historic artwork, decoy carving, fishing traps, nets, wampum jewelry and beads.
 In addition, participants learned about the important Indigenous origins of many of these art forms and techniques.